 - A diode is a passive circuit component and the transistor is the active component

-- Diode work as a switch and operate in forward and reverse-biased state and the transistor operate is the amplifier and switch it has three regions of operation active, saturation and cut-off regions
+- The diode works as a switch and operates in forward and reverse-biased state and the transistor operate as the amplifier and switch it has three regions of operation active, saturation, and cut-off regions

-- Transistor provides the control switching and diode uncontrolled
+- The transistor provides the control switching and diode uncontrolled

-- The diode used as a rectifier clipping circuits and voltage multiples and the transistor is used in oscillators and regulators, etc
+- The diode is used as a rectifier clipping circuits and voltage multiples and the transistor is used in oscillators regulators, etc

 Transistor as Switch